Board of directors

 Damien Tremolet is Executive Director of IDDI.
 He holds degrees in information technology from Paris XI and management from ICHEC Brussels.
 He worked as IT Project Leader in the space, energy and railway industries before joining the pharmaceutical arena as IT Manager and Director of Operations for IDDI.
 He led Client Services in France and Belgium and set up an operational branch in Paris for Perceptive Informatics.
 He is keen to build long-term partnerships with clients and to promote the use of advanced methodology and integrated technology in clinical trials.
 Damien enjoys outdoor activities particularly trail running and sailing.

-Marc Buyse is founder and Chairman of IDDI and Associate Professor of Biostatistics at the Universiteit Hasselt.
+Marc Buyse is founder and Chief Scientific Officer of IDDI and Associate Professor of Biostatistics at the Universiteit Hasselt.
 He holds degrees in engineering and statistics from Brussels University (ULB), management from the Cranfield School of Management (Cranfield, UK) and a doctorate in biostatistics from Harvard University (Boston, MA).
 He was the recipient of several research fellowships in Belgium, the US and Japan.
 He was President of the International Society for Clinical Biostatistics, President of the Quetelet Society, and Fellow of the Society for Clinical Trials.
 He worked at the EORTC (European Organization for Research and Treatment of Cancer) in Brussels and at the Dana Farber Cancer Institute in Boston prior to founding IDDI in 1991.
 He has published extensively in the fields of clinical trial methodology, meta-analysis, statistical detection of fraud, validation of biomarkers and surrogate endpoints, and drug development in oncology and ophthalmology